nomis51/PoE-Warehouse/README.md

 - Support multi-user
 - Expiration date and notification
 - Show/Hide items on trading websites
-- Price cheking and notifications
+- Price checking and notifications
 - Make the UI better